 demise of Wimbledon FC and the creation of MK Dons

-Wimbledon FC started the season at Selhurst Park due to a lack of
+Wimbledon FC started the 2002/03 season at Selhurst Park, due to a lack of

 a suitable ground in Milton Keynes that met the Football League

-attendance at Selhurst Park was officially announced as 2,476,
+attendance at Selhurst Park on their first game of the season was officially announced as 2,476,

-crowd of over 3,700 during its first months, while Wimbledon FC attracted less than 3,000, most of whom were followers of visiting
+crowd of over 3,700, whilst Wimbledon FC attracted less than 3,000, most of whom were followers of visiting

 relocation was delayed for over a year and in June 2003 the club